 We believe that appropriate discipline involves teaching a child what is expected.
 With this in mind, redirection and positive reinforcement are used in the classroom.
 Discipline is tailored to the individual needs of the child.
 In order to teach appropriate behaviors, our teachers often use positive language and visual cues.

 WatchMeGrow handles the enrollment, technical support and the encryption for our secure internet viewing system.
-Two or more cameras are mounted in most rooms, enabling the viewer to see the classroom from two different angles.
+Cameras are mounted in most rooms, enabling the viewer to see the classroom from different angles.
 This free service is live-action, so you’re seeing what the children are doing while they are doing it.
 Additionally, with the WatchMeGrow app, internet viewing is accessible through your mobile devices.

 The privilege of viewing Bluebonnet classrooms over the internet is limited only to those people approved by the enrolling parent.
-As many as four accounts per child may be set up, enabling parents, relatives, grandparents and others parents selected, to all view the child’s classroom independently.
+Several accounts per child may be set up, enabling parents, relatives, grandparents and others who parents choose, may view the child’s classroom independently.

 To get onto the system, a parent of an enrolled child first signs up by registering on WatchMeGrow.com WatchMeGrow then e-mails Bluebonnet, confirming that this is a valid request, and then we respond to WatchMeGrow as to which classrooms the family should have access.